Back to blogTEAS Prep

 What is the TEAS Exam Passing Score?

 A passing score on the TEAS exam is the score that meets the minimum requirement for admission to a nursing program.
-However, the passing score can vary depending on the school you’re applying to.
-Here are the key details you should know:
+ATI does not set one universal passing score; each nursing or allied health program decides what result it accepts.

 Make sure to check the specific score requirements for the nursing programs you’re applying to.
 Some schools may also provide additional weight or consideration to certain sections of the TEAS exam, such as Science or Math.